yowainwright/yowainwright.github.io/src/pages/2017-09-08-javascript-relatable.md

 layout: post
 readNext: "/"
 path: "/JS-is-relatable/"
-meta: "JavaScript is for the people because it is relatable and usable"
+meta: "JavaScript is for the people because it is relatable and usable."
 featured_image: null
 share_image: null
 categories: